 Current Research Project

-My PhD thesis examines the diplomatic relationship between Britain and Spain during the 1930s and early 1940s.
-In particular, it focuses on the civil war period (1936-1939) and the development of diplomatic relations between the UK and both sides in the civil war.
-It places British diplomacy in Spain within the wider policy of general appeasement during the 1930s and seeks to establish continuity in British policy towards Spain before, during and after the civil war.
-The project draws heavily on British and Spanish archival records, both diplomatic correspondence and the private papers of the individuals involved in formulating British and Spanish foreign policies during this period.
+My PhD thesis, Negotiating Neutrality: Anglo-Spanish Relations in the Age of Appeasement, 1931–1940, examines the diplomatic relationship between Britain and Spain during the 1930s and early 1940s.
+In particular, it focuses on the civil war period (1936–1939) and the development of diplomatic relations between the UK and both sides in the civil war.

 My PhD is supervised by Dr Peter Anderson and Dr Nir Arielli.
-It is funded by a White Rose College of Arts & Humanities Studentship (WRoCAH / AHRC).
+It is funded by the White Rose College of Arts & Humanities (WRoCAH/AHRC).

 '¿Un régimen en consonancia con los intereses británicos?
-El reconocimiento de Franco como forma de apaciguamiento', in Desde la capital de la República: Nuevas Perspectivas y Estudios sobre la Guerra Civil Española (Valencia: University of Valencia Press, forthcoming 2018)
+El reconocimiento de Franco como forma de apaciguamiento', in Desde la capital de la República: Nuevas Perspectivas y Estudios sobre la Guerra Civil Española: parte II, ed. by Sergio Valerio Gómez and Marta García Carrión (Valencia: University of Valencia Press, 2019), pp. 249–266

 Conference Papers / Organisation

-I am a co-convenor of the White Rose International History & International Relations Research Seminar Series 2018/19.
+- I was co-convenor of the White Rose International History & International Relations Research Seminar Series 2018/19.
 The series funds PGRs and ECRs to present works in progress at regular research seminars at the Universities of Leeds and York.
-It aims to foster an inter-disciplinary network between visiting speakers, the organisers and attendees that goes beyond the White Rose institutions.
-The 2018/19 series will host speakers both from across the UK and abroad, including Germany, Sweden, Switzerland, Russia and Israel. < http://wrocah.ac.uk/student-event/white-rose-international-history-and-international-relations-research-seminar/ >
+It aimed to foster an inter-disciplinary network between visiting speakers, the organisers and attendees that goes beyond the White Rose institutions.
+The 2018/19 series hosted speakers both from across the UK and abroad, including Germany, Sweden, Switzerland, Russia and Israel.
+(WRoCAH-funded SLF project).